FishiaT/polymartbase/README.md

  Now clone this repository, edit the `config.yml` file and `resources.yml` file, then run the bot by `python3 base.py`.
 If no tracebacks occurs, then the bot should be online now.

 ## License
- This project is licensed under the MIT license.
+ This project is licensed under the permissive MIT license.

- tl/dr: use it, change it, modify it, do whatever you want with this, except you may not hold any developer liable for what you do.
+ tl/dr: do whatever you want with this bot, I don't care.
+But you may not hold me liable for what you did.